 Color can be used to highlight a key element or as a system to visually distinguish a series of elements, ideas or products from one another.
 In a design comprised of various shades of grey, a spot of bright yellow or hot pink will create a big visual pop.

 Like fonts, color is both emotive and connotative.
 Yellow is equated with happiness, sunshine, gold.
 Blue is calming, restful, authoritative and evokes images of the ocean and the sky.
 Yellow is warm.
 Blue is cool.
 Nearly every hue is associated with an image or feeling.

 With a visual style guide, you will have a predetermined color palette within which to work and this will eliminate many of the decisions you’d need to make about the use of color in your materials—that's the point of a having a guide.
-However, when deciding to add new complementary colors to the pallet or working with color combinations, bear in mind two things.

-First, color deficiency is rather common, especially among men, affecting about 8% of men worldwide.
-Consider the hue and relative brightness of the colors you’re using and how easily those will be perceived by someone with a compromised ability to distinguish between color and color contrast.
+- First, color deficiency is rather common, especially among men, affecting about 8% of men worldwide.
+Consider the hue and relative brightness of the colors you’re using and how easily those will be perceived by someone with a compromised ability to distinguish between color and contrast.